viveknarayana/viveknarayana/README.md

 # 💫 About Me:
-🌱 I’m currently learning Springboot<br><br>👨‍💻 All of my projects are available at https://viveknarayana.com/<br><br>📫 How to reach me vnarayana@ucdavis.edu
+🌱 I’m currently learning Springboot<br><br>👨‍💻 All of my projects are available at https://viveknarayana.com/<br><br>📫 How to reach me: vnarayana@ucdavis.edu

 ## 🌐 Socials: